rnewson/couchdb-lucene/README.md

 <dt>couchdb.url</dt><dd>the url to contact CouchDB with (default is "http://localhost:5984")</dd>
 <dt>couchdb.lucene.dir</dt><dd>specify the path to the lucene indexes (the default is to make a directory called 'lucene' relative to couchdb's current working directory.</dd>
 <dt>couchdb.log.dir</dt><dd>specify the directory of the log file (which is called couchdb-lucene.log), defaults to the platform-specific temp directory.</dd>
+<dt>couchdb.lucene.operator<dt><dd>specify the default boolean operator for queries.
+If not specified, the default is "OR".
+You can specify either "OR" or "AND".</dd>
 </dl>

 You can override these properties like this;